bitshares/bitshares.github.io-old/_content/en/referral-program-terms-and-conditions.md

 Some asset issuers may charge their own trading fees.
 These fees are not part of the referral program.

-# Disclaimer: This information provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN,
+# Disclaimer
-MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.
+This information provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.

 This document is for informational purposes only and does not constitute an offer or solicitation to sell shares or